kermitt2/grobid-ner/grobid-ner/doc/build-and-install.md

 > cp -r grobid-home/models/* /path/to/grobid/grobid-home/models/
 ```

-Then build the GROBID NER subproject:
+Then build the grobid-ner subproject:

 ```bash
 > cd /path/to/grobid/grobid-ner